-We have a buyer for a five-year-old bull we can no longer use.
-He wants a health certificate and a Trich test before he will buy this bull.
-This is new to us, can you explain?
+READER: We have a buyer for a 5-year-old bull we can no longer use.
+He wants a health certificate and a trich test before he will buy this bull.
+This is new to us; can you explain?

-Absolutely.
-First let's talk about "Trich" or Trichomonas foetus.
+DR. McMILLAN: Absolutely.
+First, let's talk about "trich," or trichomonas foetus.
 This is a venereal disease caused by a single-celled protozoa.
 Bulls are carriers, and they become infected after breeding an infected cow.

-Every state has its own rules and import requirements with regards to cattle, and this can impact a Trich-positive bull that is bought in one state and brought into another.
-A Certificate of Veterinary Inspection, issued by a licensed and accredited veterinarian is required.
+Every state has its own rules and import requirements with regard to cattle, and this can impact a trich-positive bull that is bought in one state and brought into another.
+A certificate of veterinary inspection, issued by a licensed and accredited veterinarian, is required.

-In Texas, for example, as of this writing a breeding bull coming into the state must have a negative Trich test (official) within the 60 days prior to entry.
+In Texas, for example, as of this writing a breeding bull coming into the state must have a negative trich test (official) within the 60 days prior to entry.
 This is for breeding bulls more than 12 months of age.
-An official test means three, consecutive culture tests, conducted no more than seven days apart; or one, Real Time Polymerase Chain Reaction test (RT-PCR); or one Direct Sample qPCR test.
+An official test means three consecutive culture tests conducted no more than seven days apart, one real-time polymerase chain reaction test (RT-PCR) or one direct-sample quantitative polymerase chain reaction (qPCR) test.

 (c) Copyright 2022 DTN, LLC.
 All rights reserved.